Ramil163/rsschool-cv/cv.md

 # Ramil Mustafin

-### My contacts
+### My contacts:
  * Tel. +7(927)-024-16-28
  * Telegram @ramil_163
  * Github Ramil163

-### I'm a design Engineer in automobile industry.
-Programming seems to me something interesting and see that this course is a good opportunity to try JS.
+### About me: I'm a design Engineer in automobile industry.
+Programming seems to me something interesting and I see that this course is a good opportunity to try JS.

-### My code
+### My code:
     const quarterOf = (month) => {
     if (month === 1 || month === 2 || month === 3) return 1;